nhatquangz/nhatquangz.github.io/_posts/2020-05-07-Early-detect-a-retain-cycle-in-a-view-controller-by-Xcode-breakpoint.md

 ## Detecting memory leaks

-Apple offers a powerfull tools for debugging memory leaks like **Instrument** or **Memory Graph Debugger.** But when you should use these sophisticated tools?
+Apple offers some powerfull tools for debugging memory leaks like **Instrument** or **Memory Graph Debugger.** But when you should use these sophisticated tools?

 There is a very nice tip from [Cédric Luthi](https://twitter.com/0xced/status/900692839557992449) that I want to share with you today.
 It can tell you when you need to stop to check carefully your code and debug memory leaks.
 He uses **Symbolic Breakpoint** to detect view controllers not being deallocated.
 The same concept as the print function in `deinit`, but a lot cleaner.
 You don't populate your code with print this way.